marcglasberg/fast_immutable_collections/README.md

 # 7. Flushing

-As explained, **FIC** is fast because it creates a new collection by internally "composing" the source collection with some other information, saving only the difference between the source and destination collections, instead of copying the whole collection each time.
+As explained above, **FIC** is fast because it creates a new collection by internally "composing" the source collection with some other information, saving only the difference between the source and destination collections, instead of copying the whole collection each time.